utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

 1. From the **[Home](https://go.postman.co/home)** page, select **[Integrations](https://go.postman.co/integrations)**.
 1. Select **Browse All Integrations**.
 1. Search for and select **[Slack](https://go.postman.co/integrations/service/slack)**.
-1. There are three available Slack integrations.
+1. There are four available Slack integrations.
 Select **Add Integration** next to the integration you want to add:

     * **[Post monitoring results](#send-your-monitor-run-results-to-slack)** - Send the results from a monitor run to a specified Slack channel.